Chapter 9: Language Development

 Brain Areas for Language

 For the 90% of people who are right-handed, language is stored and controlled by the left cerebral cortex, although for some left-handers this pattern is reversed.
 These differences can easily be seen in the results of neuroimaging studies that show that listening to and producing language creates greater activity in the left hemisphere than in the right.
 Broca’s areaan area in front of the left hemisphere near the motor cortexis responsible for language production (Figure 9.1).
-This area was first localized in the 1860s by the French physician Paul Broca, who studied patients with lesions to various parts of the brain.
+This area was first localized in the 1860s by the French physcian Paul Broca, who studied patients with lesions to various parts of the brain.
 Wernicke’s areaan area of the brain next to the auditory cortexis responsible for language comprehension.

 Figure 9.1 Drawing of Brain Showing Broca’s and Wernicke’s Areas for most people the left hemisphere is specialized for language.
 Broca’s area, near the motor cortex, is involved in language production, whereas Wernicke’s area, near the auditory cortex, is specialized for language comprehension.